hardcore-sushi/libgocryptfs/README.md

 - Reduce attack surface by restricting volumes access to only one process rather than one user

 ## Warning !
 The only goal of this library is to be integrated in [DroidFS](https://forge.chapril.org/hardcoresushi/DroidFS).
-It's not actually ready for other usages. libgocryptfs doesn't implement all features provided by gocryptfs like symbolic links creation, thread-safety, reverse volume creation...
+It's not actually ready for other usages. libgocryptfs doesn't implement all features provided by gocryptfs like symbolic links, editing attributes, creating reverse volume...
 Use it at your own risk !